 Manual registration

 Some events must be manually registered.
-The list is available in the events list (Manual registration
+The list is available in the events list (Manual registration column).

 All the other events are automatically registered at runtime when Primno is initialized.